plaurentai/x-days-ai/log.md

 **Focus**:

-The focus today is using Ollama to summerize any website
+The focus today is on setting up my computer up for LLM development

 **Progress**: